LisaLi525/Feature-Analysis-for-Classification/README.md

-# InsightfulCruiseAnalytics
+# Insightful Cruise Analytics

 ## Overview

-InsightfulCruiseAnalytics is an advanced data analysis project aimed at unveiling deep insights into cruise booking behaviors.
+InsightfulCruiseAnalytics is an advanced data analysis project to unveil deep insights into cruise booking behaviors.
 Utilizing state-of-the-art statistical and machine learning techniques, this project scrutinizes transactional data from web-based cruise bookings to uncover patterns and preferences in passenger behavior.

 ## Key Features